kenesu-h/sys-hidplus-client-rs/README.md

 `target/debug`.

 Alternatively, you can run (and build) by running `cargo run`.
-Running the client otherwise follows the same steps as **Download and Usage**.
+Running the client otherwise follows the same steps as **Download and Usage**, minus the download part of course.

 # Known Issues
+- sys-hidplus is known to have input delay in demanding games.
+I don't have any games to personally test this with, but initial obstacles in development seem to support this; namely, input delay was present when inputs were sent at a much higher frequency than the frame rate.
 - If a controller is forcibly disconnected by the Switch - like through the "Change Grip/Order" menu or the "Disconnect" button in Smash Ultimate - **you cannot reconnect it until you restart your Switch**.
-It's possible a future sys-hidplus update can resolve this, but until then, try to avoid any menus and options that forcibly disconnect controllers (if possible).
+I'm also told that you can restart Parsec (if any of the affected controllers were through Parsec), but I'm not totally sure.
+Either way, it's possible a future sys-hidplus update can resolve this, but until then, try to avoid any menus and options that forcibly disconnect controllers (if you can).
 - As of an unofficial build for sys-hidplus (for 12.x support), sideways Joy-Con emulation doesn't seem to work properly.
 That said, this has yet to be tested in games that use sideways Joy-Cons, so feel free to try it out.
+- Using arrow keys in the command line interface messes up the next few commands.
+Not entirely sure how to fix this.
+For now, try to avoid using any arrow keys and if you do, try to move your cursor all the way to the last line.

 # Contact
-If you want to contact me, you can reach me at Kenesu#2586 on Discord.
+If you want to contact me, you can reach me at Kenesu#2586 on Discord or kenesu_h on GBATemp.

 # Credits
 Credits go to PaskaPinishes for sys-hidplus (and the associated client) as a